Julydeea/orders_repo/README.md

 ## Orders and Distributions Solution

 ###### Project Organization:
-.

-+-- db
+* db

-|   +-- db.js - provides access to data that is to be processed (orders.js, fees,js)
+  - db.js - provides access to data that is to be processed (orders.js, fees,js)

-+-- distributions:
+* distributions

-|   +-- controller.js - contains the functions necessary to process the funds distribution for each of the orders
+  -  controller.js - contains the functions necessary to process the funds distribution for each of the orders

-|   +-- view.js - formats the console output
+  -  view.js - formats the console output

-|   +-- index.js - provides access to the controller
+  - index.js - provides access to the controller

-+-- helper:
+* helper

-|   +-- fees_helper.js - provides fees information necessary to process orders and
-distributions.
-This is meant to separate the fee processing from the order processing.
+  - fees_helper.js - provides fees information necessary to process orders and  distributions.
+This is meant to separate the fee processing from the order processing

-+-- orders:
+* orders

-|   +-- controller.js - contains the functions necessary to process the prices for each orders
+  - controller.js - contains the functions necessary to process the prices for each orders

-|   +-- view.js - formats the console output
+  - view.js - formats the console output

-|   +-- index.js - provides access to the controller
+  - index.js - provides access to the controller

-+-- index.js - creates the server and routes to access the two endpoints
+  - index.js - creates the server and routes to access the two endpoints

 ###### The Order Prices output: